Gautamji/borg/README.md

-# Borg : The Mooc Study Companion
+# Borg : The MOOC Study Companion
-This is an empty repo,
+This is an empty repo.
 Used only for borg bug tracking.